-Jordan has long been known as a regional export powerhouse, but with virtually all of the country’s neighboring markets either consumed by war or its cascading impact on their economies, the Kingdom has had to develop an agile strategy for looking toward new markets.
-The USAID Jordan Competitiveness Program has been at the forefront of this effort, working with the Ministry of Planning and International Cooperation to establish a Project Management Unit charged with, among other things, boosting exports to the European Union.
-And working with the Ministry of Industry, Trade, and Supply, the Jordan Enterprise Development Company, and other key players, JCP has helped anchor Jordanian exports in key African markets, including by supporting the establishment of the Jordan-Africa Business Association.
+Jordan has long been known as a reliable regional trading partner, but with purchasing power constricted in virtually all of the country’s neighboring markets, the Kingdom has had to develop an agile strategy for looking toward new markets.
+The USAID Jordan Competitiveness Program (JCP) has been at the forefront of this effort, working with the Ministry of Planning and International Cooperation (MoPIC), the Ministry of Industry, Trade, and Supply (MoITS), the Jordan Enterprise Development Company (JEDCO), and other key players to boost exports and target new markets, including by supporting the establishment of the Jordan-Africa Business Association.
+Through its firm-level assistance (FLA) work, its support to the American Chamber of Commerce in Jordan (AmCham) and Jordan’s pharmaceutical and ICT sectors, and its development of Enterprise Jordan, JCP has played a leading role in fast-tracking the Kingdom’s export growth targets.

 Identifying High-Potential Export Sectors